2025 is the International Year of Co•operatives

 As a co-operative of food co-ops, the NFCA depends on the participation and support of its Member Co-ops to accomplish our work together, including:

-• Appointment of Staff & Board Representatives to the NFCA in keeping with our bylaws and other rules;
+• Appointment of Staff & Board Representatives to the NFCA in keeping with our bylaws and policies;

-• Participation in Member Gatherings, including the presence of representatives of Management, Staff and Board of DirectLunch tables 3.jpgors at our Annual Meeting, Member Gatherings, and other activities;
+• Participation in Member Gatherings, including Management, Staff and DirectLunch tables 3.jpgors participation at our Annual Meeting, Member Gatherings, and other activities;

 • Promotion of the NFCA and our programs on your co-op’s website and in newsletters, e-news, and social media;

-• Participation in NFCA activities including sourcing projects such as Cave to Co-op (where available), peer networking activities, and other collaborative projects; and
+• Participation in NFCA activities including sourcing projects such as Cave to Co-op (where available), peer networking groups, and other collaborative projects;

-• Timely Payment of Member Dues to support our programs, activities and progress toward our vision in keeping with established dues structures.
+• Completion of a Member Agreement & Timely Payment of Member Dues to support our programs, activities and progress toward our vision in keeping with our dues schedule and policies.

 For more information, e-mail info at nfca dot coop.